 History, tourist information, and nearby accommodation

 Thetford has had a turbulent past; the Danish leader Sein Forkbeard sacked and burned the town in 1004.
-In the 12th century a Cluniac priory was later established in Thetford.
+In the 12th century, a Cluniac priory was established in Thetford.
 Though the priory was disbanded during Henry VIII's Dissolution of the Monasteries, the remains of the monastic buildings are still an impressive sight.
-During the Saxon era Thetford had its own mint, and was the centre of a bishopric.
+During the Saxon era, Thetford had its own mint and was the centre of a bishopric.

 The Thetford Treasure

 A resident of Thetford was using a metal detector on Gallows Hill in 1979 when he made a remarkable discovery; a horde of coins, jewels, ornaments, and silver spoons known as the Thetford Treasure.
 The treasure trove is now on exhibit at the British Museum in London, but details of the trove and its discovery are displayed at the Ancient House Museum in Thetford.
-The museum is housed in a 15th century building, now restored.
+The museum is housed in a beautiful 15th-century timber-framed building, now restored.

-Fans of the television series Dad's Army will recognize Thetford, as the series was filmed here.
+Fans of the television series Dad's Army will recognize Thetford as the fictional Walmington-on-Sea, as the popular WWII series was filmed here.
 A special Dad's Army trail has been set up around Thetford to allow visitors to walk in the footsteps of the characters.

-A real life character associated with Thetford is Thomas Paine, the 18th century writer whose ideas about democracy played a great role in the American and French Revolutions.
-Paine was a native of Thetford, and worked here as an excise man before emigrating to America.
-A statue of Paine stands on White Street.
+A real-life character associated with Thetford is Thomas Paine, the 18th-century writer whose ideas about democracy played a great role in the American and French Revolutions.
+Paine was a native of Thetford and worked here as an excise man before emigrating to America.
+A statue of Paine, sculpted by Sir Charles Thomas Wheeler, stands on King Street.
+Opposite the Paine statue is King's House, which was visited by at least 3 monarchs.

 The Icknield Way long distance path passes near Thetford, joining Wessex to the Norfolk coast.